Learn how to play...by playing!

 Director: read the text that follows out loud and take the actions exactly as described.
 Just follow the directions - you don't have to make any decisions during the walkthrough!
 If you have questions, keep reading; they will likely be answered before the end.
 If you still have questions after Film School is over, the answers will be in the rulebook.

-Next, I roll all six Crew dice.
-The dice are our crew, and on each of our turns we will assign them to various actions, and shoot Scenes with them by arranging them in the patterns on the Scene cards.
+Next I would roll all six dice.
+The dice are our Crew, and on each of our turns we will assign them to various actions, and shoot Scenes with them by arranging them in the patterns on the Scene cards.

-We should now decide what Scene we want to shoot.
+Now is as good a time as any to decide what Scene we want to work towards shooting.
 We can choose any of the three in the Storyboard.
 The top-half Script card ("A Party with Mr. and Mrs.") will penalize us with -1 Quality (⭐️) at the end of the game for having Blue or Red Scenes in our movie, but the bottom-half Script card ("Murder") will give us a bonus of +2 Quality for having Green and Red Scenes adjacent to each other.

 Quality is tracked on the far right side of the board.
 If we want to win, at the end of the game that little pink disc (the Quality marker) must be outside the middle red zone - either "Not Bad" or better, or "So Bad It's Great."